didrihsons-ctrl/ProofIT_Policy_Task/README.md

 Junior Developer Task

 I Have finished the task and implemented "Unit(class) Tests".Altogether I have spent 24h on it divided between 3 days.
-Given more time I would have implemented a proper Java Design Pattern, data validation.
-Next time I will research interfaces, use more sophisticated .stream() methods and create a proper data/calculation setter/getter methods.
+Given more time I would have implemented a proper Java Design Pattern.
+Next time I will research interfaces, use more sophisticated .stream() methods, data validation and create a proper data/calculation setter/getter methods.
 Thank you for the task, would appreciate the chance to do the Groovy task if possible.
 ________________________________________________________________________________

 Task I was Given Provided down below